brandonprry/is_a_fetus_a_person/README.md

 Texas and other states have argued and benefitted from arguing that undocumented immigrants have no equal protection of rights under the Constitution.
 Why wouldn't judicial estoppel apply when they argue a non-citizen fetus deserves equal protection?

 Legally, person and individual are synonymous.
 If you break down the word individual, it means unable to divide further.
 A woman is an individual, even when pregnant with a fetus.
-You can't divide her from her fetus without significant effort.
+You can't divide her from her fetus without significant effort, harm, or death.
 Birth is a process that creates a new individual.

 It's legal to kill people in self-defense, even though self-defense is not an enumerated right.